About Scottsdale Sports Medicine Institute

 Dr. Ashbeel Samuel is an internal medicine specialist at Scottsdale Sports Medicine Institute.

-He will take care of patients dealing with chronic medical conditions and oversee the Pre-Operative Sports Medicine Clearance Program.
+He will take care of patients dealing with chronic medical conditions and oversees the Pre-Surgical Clearance Program.

 Dr. Samuel studied biological sciences at Arizona State University and then worked in a variety of fields that included pharmaceutical research.

 He then went on to participate in several service missions like the Global Medical Brigades, which led him to pursue becoming a physician.
 Dr. Samuel’s medical journey began at Midwestern University.

 He enjoys taking care of people and forming connections and relationships with all of his patients.

 Dr. Samuel considers Arizona to be his home and has grown to cherish and become part of this community.
 When not taking care of patients, he can be found roaming the outdoors and playing all kinds of sports.

 Charlann Staab is an adult/geriatric nurse practitioner at Scottsdale Sports Medicine Institute.